KittyGiraudel/SJSJ/_glossary/MEDIATOR_PATTERN.md

 ---
 title: Mediator Pattern
-description: an object that encapsulates how a set of objects interact
+excerpt: an object that encapsulates how a set of objects interact
 ---

 # Mediator Pattern